-Push Negative Google Reviews Down by Encouraging Positive Feedback
+Encourage Positive Feedback to Push Negative Google Reviews Down

 Get more positive feedback on your Google My Business listing by encouraging satisfied customers to leave positive reviews of your business on Google Maps.
 This method will not completely delete the content from your Google Business listing - i.e. the negative review will still be present on Google Maps - but it will remove the Google review from visibility by burying it underneath positive reviews on your business listing.
 Most people do not look at more than six reviews when researching a business on Google.
 So when you can't get a bad Google review all together removed, pushing it back so that few see it can help tremendously.